guyzmo/vim-etherpad/README.md

     let g:epad_path = "p/"        " URL Path to the pad let g:epad_pad = "foo"        " Name of the pad to connect to

+    let g:epad_updatetime = 1000  " lower this for more realtime, higher this for less load let g:epad_attributes = 0     " set to 1 to display attributes (works only with a fonth that)

     " Enable verbosity
     let g:epad_verbose = 0        " set to 1 for INFO level, 2 for DEBUG level
-    leg g:epad_updatetime = 1000  " lower this for more realtime, higher this for less load

 # Use